awsdocs/amazon-ec2-user-guide/doc_source/spot-fleet.md

 + A launch specification with an instance type `m3.xlarge` and a weight of 8
 + A launch specification with an instance type `r3.xlarge` and a weight of 8

 The Spot Fleet would launch four instances \(30 divided by 8, result rounded up\)\.
 With the `lowestPrice` strategy, all four instances come from the pool that provides the lowest price per unit\.
-With the `diversified` strategy, the Spot Fleet launches 1 instance in each of the three pools, and the fourth instance in whichever of the three pools provides the lowest price per unit\.
+With the `diversified` strategy, the Spot Fleet launches one instance in each of the three pools, and the fourth instance in whichever pool provides the lowest price per unit\.

 ## Walkthrough: Using Spot Fleet with Instance Weighting<a name="instance-weighting-walkthrough"></a>